4 The second stage of labour

 4-21 How should you manage a patient with a prolonged second stage of labour?

-- Usually an assisted delivery is done once cephalopelvic disproportion has been excluded and 1/5 or no fetal head remains palpable above the pelvic brim.
+- If a doctor is available, the doctor should assess the patient.
+Usually an assisted delivery is done once cephalopelvic disproportion has been excluded and 1/5 or no fetal head remains above the pelvic brim.
 A Caesarean section should be done if cephalopelvic disproportion is present.

 - If a doctor is not available, the patient should be referred to a level 1 or 2 hospital with facilities to perform a Caesarean section.

 A prolonged second stage of labour is a dangerous complication which requires immediate and appropriate management.

 4-22 How should a patient with a prolonged second stage of labour be managed during transfer to a hospital for Caesarean section?